HackTestes/MemoryScanner/README.md

     * [ ] Find a way to reuse search functions (start and filter)

+* Refactoring

+    * [ ] Update argument parsing
+        * Goal: improve readability, because the current code looks terrible (it was an experiment at different ways of doing argument parsing)
+        * How: get rid of the hash map, get rid of actions, use match or if-else and make a arguments struct that holds everything (it should help that only 1 struct holds all of the data insted of multiple places)

+    * [ ] Refactor parallel search
+        * Goal: make the algorithm simplier
+        * Current situation: I made some bad decisions on the algorithm (making it hard and unreadable tbh), but I have since refined it
+        * How: update the docs first and then updatae the code

 * Performance optimization

     * [ ] Use threads pools in the search